 If only one party desires to keep the home, it is common for that party to value the home at a lower amount and the other party value it at a higher amount.
 When this happens sometimes an appraisal may be necessary to bridge the gap and assess a value for property division.
 As part of property division, the spouse who does not desire to keep the home is often compensated for their share of equity by receiving other community assets or taking on less debt.

-If one spouse owned your home prior to marriage and they did not transfer their ownership interest in the home during the marriage, then the home is considered that party’s separate property and the court cannot divest that spouse of their separate property.
+If one spouse owned your home prior to marriage, and they did not transfer their ownership interest in the home during the marriage, then the home is considered that party’s separate property and the court cannot divest that spouse of their separate property.

 However, the community estate may have a claim to equity in the home if community funds were used to pay the mortgage or for remodeling.
 When community funds go directly to increasing a home’s equity then a reimbursement claim can arise.
 However, equity increases due solely to market conditions are not subject to a reimbursement claims and will be considered separate property.